Marsenrage/Marsenrage.github.io/_pages/about.md

       <strong>MagicHand: Context-Aware Dexterous Grasping Using an Anthropomorphic Robotic Hand
       </strong><br>
       <strong>Hui Li</strong>, Jindong Tan and Hongsheng He<br>
-      IEEE International Conference on Robotics and Automation (ICSR 2020)<br>
+      IEEE International Conference on Robotics and Automation (ICRA 2020)<br>
       Visit the [<a href="/files/ICRA2020.pdf" download>Paper</a>] for more information. <br>
     </td>
   </tr>